vbalasu/cloud_events/README.md

 # cloud_events

 cloud_events is a python process that runs alongside a postgres database.
-It listens to events raised by the database (i.e. NOTIFY statements or pg_notify calls), and generate a `cloudevent` in response.
+It listens to events raised by the database (i.e. NOTIFY statements or pg_notify calls), and generates a `cloudevent` in response.

 The `cloudevent` conforms to the CNCF [specification](https://cloudevents.io/), and is sent to Amazon SNS.
 Events are also logged to cloud_events.log.